dougUCN/LANE-server/README.md

 ### 4. Generate the live database

-In `server`, with venv enabled, run
+In the root directory, with venv enabled, run

 ```bash
 python manage.py migrate --database=live
 ```

-### 5. Running the BE
+### 5. Running the server

-In `server`, make sure the venv is running, and run the following command to start the BE:
+In the root directory, with venv enabled, run the following command to start the server:

 ```
 daphne nEDM_server.asgi:application